AMANDA BRETT WATERCOLOUR ARTIST

 It’s a common weird nonsensical bit of claptrap.
 Mamma mia!!

 Sometimes it feels like watercolour painters are set up for this.
 A popular art show I used to enter had a “professional” category for Oils/Acrylics.
-Does this make me not a professional?
+Does this make me not a professional artist?
 For a while I entered the professional category just to state my case and annoy them, really it’s just ignorance (mine or theirs??).
 I was particularly miffed to discover that my well-known watercolour artist Uncle started that show in 1954 (or thereabouts)!!
 Instead of being hailed the Queen (lol), my bags packed and cast into the snow!!

 My point is, no matter your medium (pastel, music, poetry, blogging, sculpture, watercolour or oils) art is art and all need the same kind of thought and emotive language – darkness brings the light, grey accentuates chromatic colour, dominance emphasises an accent, indications are mysterious.